Funded projects 2021 Call

 D3I turns the user-platform-researcher relationship around: Instead of researchers being dependent on platforms to study individuals, it enables researchers to work directly with individuals to study both individuals’ own behaviour and platforms themselves.
 This allows researchers to collect crucial data to study causes, contents, and consequences of (online) communication, behaviour and cultural production and consumption within platforms.

-Built in a flexible and extensible manner, D3I will initially cover the most popular online (Facebook and Google, and their properties), entertainment (Netflix and Spotify) platforms, and work (Uber) platforms.
-Importantly, it will provide the legal and methodological framework necessary to help accelerate and expand critical SSH research across university and disciplinary boundaries.
+Built in a flexible and extensible manner, D3I will initially cover the most popular online platforms, including social media, entertainment and work.
+Importantly, it will also provide the legal and methodological framework necessary to help accelerate and expand critical SSH research across university and disciplinary boundaries.

 Infrastructure for SSH research on Sign Language of the Netherlands